Was 2016 the year what we know as 'Apple' died?

 Has Apple gone stale?

+Tech rogue Peter Thiel thinks so, telling the New York Times this week that he believes "the age of Apple is over."

+"We know what a smartphone looks like and does," said the Facebook board member, PayPal co-founder, chess prodigy, and Trump transition team member.
+"It's not the fault of Tim Cook, but it's not an area where there will be any more innovation."

-Some loyal fans think so, citing lackluster "improvements," a lack of innovation, and a year that saw sales fall for the first time since 2001.
+Loyal fans agree, citing lackluster "improvements," a lack of innovation, and a year that saw sales fall for the first time since 2001.

 As Apple celebrates the 10th anniversary of the iPhone, the company appears to have gone into "maintenance mode" while everyone waits for its next big thing to emerge — if ever.